OctopusDeploy/docs/docs/administration/managing-users-and-teams/creating-teams-for-a-user-with-mixed-environment-privileges.md

 For this example, we'll choose this team to only be visible in the space we are currently in.

 ![](images/add-team-detail.png)
+project viewer role for all environments
 Give the team an appropriate name like *Developers* and click **Save**.

-### Add the Project Viewer Role for All Environments
+### Add the

 We can now add the **Project viewer** role to all environments by clicking **Include user role** from the **User Roles** tab.
 This role provides read only access to deployment processes and releases.
 Because we will not provide any scoping for this role - this role will form the baseline permissions for this team in any scope.

 ![](images/add-unscoped-role.png)

-### Adding Additional Roles for a Subset of Environments
+### Adding additional roles for a subset of environments

 Since our goal is to give members of the Developers team the ability to create and deploy releases _in the Development and Staging environments only_, we can click **Include user role** again, this time adding the **Project lead** role.
 This role provides all the permissions of the **Project viewer** role as well as allowing a team member to create and deploy releases.
 This time, we will click on **Define Scope** and choose the environments that we would like to scope the role to, before hitting the **Apply** button.